+38268656112 (WhatsApp & Telegram)

 The incentives at the national level include tax incentives for investments in underdeveloped parts of the country, namely:

-The newly established legal entities in underdeveloped municipalities, which perform productive activities, are exempted from profit taxes for the first eight years.
-The tax exemption does not apply to a taxpayer who operates in the sector of primary production of agricultural products, transport or shipyards, fishing, and steel.
+The newly established legal entities in underdeveloped municipalities that perform productive activities are exempted from profit taxes for the first eight years.
+The tax exemption does not apply to a taxpayer operating in the primary production sector of agricultural products, transport or shipyards, fishing, and steel.

 A taxpayer who starts manufacturing activities in an underdeveloped municipality is exempt from income tax for the first eight years.
-This tax exemption does not apply to a taxpayer who operates in the sector of primary production of agricultural products, shipyards, fishing, and steel.
+This tax exemption does not apply to a taxpayer operating in the primary production sector of agricultural products, shipyards, fishing, and steel.

-Subsidies for the employment of unemployed persons of certain categories.
+Subsidies for the employment of unemployed persons of specific categories.
 The subsidies may be used by an employer who hires:

 - Persons of the age of 40 years and older;